truenas/documentation/content/_includes/TNHardwareGuide.md

 Check the manufacturer specifications for the device to ensure the SLOG device is power-safe or has power loss/failure protection.

 The most important quality to look for in an L2ARC device is random read performance.
-The device needs to support more IOPS than the primary storage media it caches.
+The device must support more IOPS than the primary storage media it caches.
 For example, using a single SSD as an L2ARC is ineffective in front of a pool of 40 SSDs, as the 40 SSDs can handle far more IOPS than the single L2ARC drive.
-As for capacity, 5x to 20x larger than RAM size is a good guideline.
+As for capacity, 5x to 20x more than the RAM size is a good guideline.
 High-end TrueNAS systems can have NVMe-based L2ARC in double-digit terabyte sizes.

-Keep in mind that for every data block in the L2ARC, the primary ARC needs an 88-byte entry.
+Remember that for every data block in the L2ARC, the primary ARC needs an 88-byte entry.
-Poorly-designed systems can cause an unexpected fill-up in the ARC and reduce performance in a p.
+Poorly-designed systems can cause an unexpected fill-up in the ARC and reduce performance.
 For example, a 480 GB L2ARC filled with 4KiB blocks needs more than 10GiB of metadata storage in the primary ARC.
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "Self Encrypting Drives" >}}
+{{< expand "Self Encrypting Drives" "v" >}}
 TrueNAS supports two forms of data encryption at rest to achieve privacy and compliance objectives: [Native ZFS encryption]({{< relref "CORE/CORETutorials/Storage/Pools/StorageEncryption.md" >}}) and [Self Encrypting Drives (SEDs)]({{< relref "/CORE/CORETutorials/Storage/SED.md" >}}).
 SEDs do not experience the performance overhead introduced by software partition encryption but are not as readily available as non-SED drives (and thus can cost a little more).
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "Boot Devices" >}}
+{{< expand "Boot Devices" "v" >}}
 Booting legacy FreeNAS systems from 8 GB or larger USB flash drives was once very popular.
-We recommend looking at other options since USB drive quality varies widely and modern TrueNAS versions perform increased drive writes to the boot pool.
+We recommend looking at other options since USB drive quality varies widely, and modern TrueNAS versions perform increased drive writes to the boot pool.
 For this reason, all pre-built [TrueNAS Systems]({{< relref "/hardware/_index.md" >}}) ship with either M.2 drives or SATA DOMs.

-SATA DOMs, or disk-on-modules, offer reliability close to that of consumer 2.5" SSDs with a smaller form factor that mounts to an internal SATA port and does not use a drive bay.
+SATA DOMs, or disk-on-modules, offer reliability close to consumer 2.5" SSDs with a smaller form factor that mounts to an internal SATA port and does not use a drive bay.
-Because SATA DOMs and motherboards with m.2 slots are not as common as the other storage devices mentioned here, users often boot TrueNAS systems from 2.5" SSDs and HDDs (often mirrored for added redundancy).
+Because SATA DOMs and motherboards with M.2 slots are not as common as the other storage devices mentioned here, users often boot TrueNAS systems from 2.5" SSDs and HDDs (often mirrored for added redundancy).
-The recommended size for the TrueNAS boot volume is 8 GB, but using 16 or 32 GB (or a 120 GB 2.5" SATA SSD) provides room for more boot environments.
+The recommended size for the TrueNAS boot volume is 8 GB, but 16 or 32 GB (or a 120 GB 2.5" SATA SSD) provides room for more boot environments.
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "Hot Swapability" >}}
+{{< expand "Hot Swapability" "v" >}}
 TrueNAS systems come in all shapes and sizes.
-Many users want to have external access to all storage devices for efficient replacement if issues occur.
+Many users want external access to all storage devices for efficient replacement if issues occur.
 Most hot-swap drive bays need a proprietary drive tray into which you install each drive.
 These bay and tray combinations often include convenient features like activity and identification lights to visualize activity and illuminate a failed drive with sesutil(8) (https://www.freebsd.org/cgi/man.cgi?query=sesutil&sektion=8 for CORE, https://manpages.debian.org/testing/sg3-utils/sg3_utils.8.en.html for SCALE).
 TrueNAS Mini systems ship with four or more hot-swap bays.